annoyatron255/m68k/README.md

 # m68k
 A [Motorola 68000](https://en.wikipedia.org/wiki/Motorola_68000) computer.
 It uses a Lattice FPGA to control the CPU and interface with the peripherals.
-It is designed to be standalone, with a PS/2 port for input and a VGA port for displa output.
+It is designed to be standalone, with a PS/2 port for input and a VGA port for display output.
 ## Contributors
 * [Avery Bartnik](https://github.com/Jythonscript)
   * [Assembly Programming](https://github.com/annoyatron255/m68k/blob/master/src/init.s)